DeepRank/deeprank/README.md

                         tensorboard=False,
                         outdir='./test_out/')
 ```
-After completion you should have a picture looking like that
+After completion you should have a picture looking like that.
+The blue/red dots are native/deoys.
+The dots are in center if the CNN thinks that they are decoys and at the border if it thinks they are natives.
+The stars are training set, triangles validation set and circle test set.
+This is probably not the best way of visualizing this.
+Suggestions are welcome !

 ![alt-text](https://github.com/DeepRank/deeprank_v0.0/blob/master/pics/class_prediction.png)